SEKI-YUTA/action-comment-working-branch-name/README.md

 # Comment Branch Name Action

 This GitHub Action automatically comments on newly opened issues with a suggested branch name based on your application name and the issue number.
+It can also be triggered on existing issues by adding a comment containing `:comment-branch`.

 ## Features

 -   Generates a branch name using your application name and the issue number
 -   Sanitizes the app name by replacing spaces and special characters
 -   Adds a comment to the issue with the branch name and git checkout command
+-   Supports triggering on existing issues via `:comment-branch` comment

 ## Usage